phauer/comment-sidecar/README.md

 > Comments
 >
 > When entering a comment, we ask you to enter a name (doesn't have to be your real name) and your e-mail address.
 The e-mail is not required.
 We store both values along with your comment in our database and don't pass them to third-parties.
 Your e-mail address will never be published.
 If you submit an e-mail is will be used to send notifications to you when an answer to your comment is published.
-You can unsubscribe from these notifications by clicking on the unsubscribe link in the e-mail.
+You can unsubscribe from these notifications and delete your e-mail address by clicking on the unsubscribe link in the e-mail.
 >
 > We don't use your data for ads or tracking.
 It's only about displaying the comment on this site and to send your notifications.
 That's all.
 >